UCLALibrary/californica/app/assets/markdown/importer_guide.md

 The ARK value of the object's hierarchical parent.
 For a single-image `Work` object, this will be the ARK of a `Collection` object.
 For `Page` objects, this will be the ARK of the parent `Work` object.

-This field is a string. **This field is required for Work objects**.
+This field is a string. **This field is required for Work and Page objects**.
+This field can be multi-valued when a work belongs to more than one collection.

 Examples: